 The treatment for less severe herniated disc can include physical therapy to address core stability, flexibility, posture, ergonomics, and pain.
 Injections to decrease inflammation that leads to pain can also be given, which can help resolve symptoms in a lot of cases.

-A larger herniation that compresses the nerve with resulting muscle weakness or a herniation where symptom resolution can’t be achieved conservatively may require surgery by an orthopedic surgeon.
+A larger herniation that compresses the nerve with resulting muscle weakness or a herniation where symptom resolution can’t be achieved conservatively may require surgery by an orthopedic specialist.
 A procedure known as a “discectomy” is performed to remove the part of the disc pressing on the nerve.

 Maintaining good body mechanics, core stability and flexibility in conjunction with a healthy weight, are all factors that contribute to a healthy spine and can help prevent a herniated disc.